sachinnegi/sachinnegi/README.md

 This is Sachin.
-I am an aspiring software developer.
+I am a software developer following DevOps practices.
-Currently learning JavaScript and Web development.
+Currently exploring ....

 Other than this I enjoy reading novel and Playing Cricket.